-We should add, context for statistics is everything.
-STI numbers are up but testing for STIs is up too.
+We should add that context for statistics is everything!
+STI numbers are up, but testing for STIs is up too.
 In fact, 2016 saw a record proportion of gay and bisexual men show up for comprehensive STI testing: 45 per cent (bravo and thanks!).

 More testing means more opportunities to detect and treat STIs, helping curb their spread.
 So a rise in STI rates must also be considered in the context of increased STI testing.
 And for the most part, common STIs are straightforward to detect and treat.